fauu/Kamite/README.md

 <https://www.deepl.com/>, <https://ichi.moe/>, <https://jpdb.io/>.
 It also by
 default provides a button for Google Images lookup in a new browser tab.

+> **Note**
+> A faster and more robust alternative to using DeepL as a Kamite lookup is to
+> use a scripting-friendly DeepL API client in combination with Kamite’s custom
+> command mechanism.\
+> The Wiki contains [a Linux recipe][wiki-deeplx-linux] for how to use the
+> [DeepLX][deeplx] program to get DeepL translations into Kamite’s chunk
+> translation component on button click.

 Optional userscripts are provided for the embedded sites that modify their look when embedded into Kamite to improve their user experience.
 To install or update the scripts, first install a userscript browser extension such as [Violentmonkey]